Team-Customizr/.github/profile/README.md

 We welcome help from coders of all skill levels!

 1. 🍴 Fork the repo
-2. 🌿 Make a new branch (`git checkout -b feature/amazing-feature`)
-3. 💾 Save your changes (`git commit -m 'Add amazing feature'`)
+2.  💾 Save/commit your changes (`git commit -m 'Add amazing feature'`)
-4. 📤 Push the branch (`git push origin feature/amazing-feature`)
-5. 🔃 Open a Pull Request
+3. 🔃 Open a Pull Request

 Please read our **Contributing Guidelines** before you start.